Orfeh: Early life and career

+Career

 Theatre

 Orfeh made her Broadway debut in 1998 as a swing in Footloose.
 In early 1999, Orfeh joined the ten-member company of The Gershwins 'Fascinating Rhythm with Adriane Lenox, Sara Ramirez and Patrick Wilson.
 She then starred in the Original Broadway Company of London musical of Saturday Night Fever as Annette, and in addition to winning positive reviews, Orfeh met her former husband, Andy Karl, while playing the role.
 In 1999, she appeared on The Rosie O'Donnell Show to promote the musical and perform her solo from the show, If I Can't Have You.

 After Saturday Night Fever closed, Orfeh starred in Me and Mrs. Jones and Bright Lights, Big City at the Prince Theatre in Philadelphia.
 In 2001, she played Janis Joplin in the off-Broadway show, Love, Janis.
 In 2005, she starred in the off-Broadway musical The Great American Trailer Park Musical as Pippi, a stripper from the wrong side of the tracks.